2degrees/interview/README.md

 1 tCO<sub>2</sub>e + (0.2 tCO<sub>2</sub>e * 0.5) + (2 tCO<sub>2</sub>e * 0.1) = 1.3 tCO<sub>2</sub>e

+### 2. Code review

+Imagine that the app `authn` has just been sent to you for review.
+What points would you raise?

 ## How to run:

 Prerequisites: